 Lose/Lose or Avoid: when you judge the matter to be trivial, or is better postponed to another time, or where ‘winning’ is represented by least loss.
-Examples of the latter are often seen in labour relations negotiations and commonly in personal divorce negotiations
+Examples are often seen in labour relations negotiations and commonly in personal divorce negotiations.

 Big Win/Win or Collaborate: when you want to take the time to search for an integrative solution that fully meets or exceeds the needs of all parties.
 This may be particularly important for sustaining a key long-term relationship.

 1. We advise clients not to use the term ‘win/win’ as it more often creates a negative response.
 Terms like ‘joint gain’, ‘mutually beneficial’, ‘everybody happy’, or even ‘ensure no-one loses’ are more effective.

 2. Many clients, when working up their negotiation strategy, have found the concept of ‘Win (for us)/Think Win (for them) to be an extremely useful option to consider.